dynasheu/espAlarmClock/README.md

 # espAlarmClock
-Simple alarm clock buil on esp32.
-Shows time on 7segment display and uses MAX98357A for audio output.
+Simple alarm clock built on esp32 s3.
+Shows time on 7segment display TM1637 and uses MAX98357A for audio output.
+Uses 3 buttons
+- on/off
+- volume up/down

+## To-Do
+- Add option to start radio veor mqtt
+- Add two alarms (set up over mqtt or web)
+- Add saving options to setting received over mqtt or by buttons on the device